-Thanks to the Loudness War, people sometimes describe modern CDs mastered at levels that were par for the course until the late 90s as sounding unprofessional.
+- Thanks to the Loudness War, people sometimes describe modern CDs mastered with proper dynamic range (that is, as it was par for the course until the mid-1990s) as sounding unprofessional.

 Red Smith: Now it is done.
 Now the story ends.
 And there is no way to tell it.
 The art of fiction is dead.
 Reality has strangled invention.
 Only the utterly impossible, the inexpressibly fantastic, can ever be plausible again.

 - Major League Baseball over the last sixty years: 1960 Pirates, Red Sox (pick a year: 1967, 1975, 1978, 1986, 2004, 2011), 2007 Rockies, 2010 Giants and Rangers, etc. Tell anybody who doesn't know much about baseball those stories and the likely reaction is: "No, really..."